Search / Openings / Closings / Chef Shuffle / News

 up for our free, monthly newsletter / News Archive

 Craft beers are all the rage in London, with microbreweries and pubs devoted to the new golden nectar springing up like mushrooms after the rain.
 Now The Craft Beer Co. has found a site in High Holborn on the edges of Covent Garden to add to its pubs in Clapham, Clerkenwell, Brixton, Islington and Brighton.
-It will open in May.
 Beer from Britain, Scandinavia and America is the name of the game.
 The Craft Beer Co.
 Covent Garden, 168 High Holborn, London WC1V 7AA, no phone.

 London Restaurant Festival Returns